Pressure From Muslim Extremists Results In Demolition Of Many Churches in Aceh, Indonesia

 Also, pray regarding a recent development.
-A prominent Muslim leader in Aceh Singkil, Imam Baihaqi (a.k.a Abuya Batu Korong), passed away due to illness on Oct.
+A prominent Muslim leader in Aceh Singkil, the person who leads prayers in a mosque.
+Baihaqi (a.k.a Abuya Batu Korong), passed away due to illness on Oct.
 24. Abuya is said to have been the key person behind the church closures and had considerable influence over the government.
 Pray that his death will help improve the religious situation in the region.

 Indonesia is ranked #47 on the Open Doors 2015 World Watch List (www.worldwatchlist.us) of the 50 worst persecutors of Christians.

 Compiled by Jerry Dykstra.
 For media inquiries, contact Katie Rouse at 678-410-9575 or Christy Lynn Wilson at 770-401-9842.